alexanderson1993/lance-react/README.md

 # React Lance Demo

 This is a small test project to see if it is possible to easily use React as a render target for [Lance.gg](http://lance.gg) games.
-My purpose was several
+This uses the standard Lance Pong example game.
+My purpose was several fold:
-fold:

 - Make it possible to selectively start a lance Client when a component is mounted.
 Regretably, there is no way to stop it once it has started, but I